carlignn/carlgaspar-nostyleplease/README.md

 ## Hugoing

-To run: npm run dev
+* Install NPM: sudo apt install npm
-Install TinaCMS if not yet installed: npm install @tinacms/cli Remove and reinstall old modules if outdated:
+* Install TinaCMS if not yet installed: npm install @tinacms/cli
+* Install Hugo if not yet installed: sudo apt install hugo -y
+* Remove and reinstall old modules if outdated:
 ```shell
 	rm -rf node_modules package-lock.json
 	npm install
 ```
+* To run the code: npm run dev (this only runs inside the VM)
+* To run the code: hugo server --bind 0.0.0.0 --baseURL http://10.10.30.2 -D (this tells Hugo to listen on all interfaces)

 ## Commiting